vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ### Convert style attributes to style objects in MDX

-Vobees 2 uses JSX for doc files.
-If you have any style attributes in your Vobees 1 docs, convert them to style objects, like this:
+Docusaurus 2 uses JSX for doc files.
+If you have any style attributes in your Docusaurus 1 docs, convert them to style objects, like this:

 ```diff
 ---